-3. A 50 km Global Downscaling
+3. A 50-km global downscaling

 In the previous section, it was confirmed that the large-scale dynamical features in the reanalysis were successfully retained in the global downscaling.
 In this section, we examine how downscaled fields improve the fit to observations in a longer downscaling run.
-For this purpose, a global downscaling by T248 (about 50 km) resolution model was conducted (experiment named T248) for the year 2001.
+For this purpose, a global downscaling by a T248-resolution (about 50 km) model was conducted (experiment named T248) for 2001.
 The NoQ nudging scheme was used.
-The configurations of the experiment match those in the previous section; the number of sigma levels was set to 28 and T62L28 6-hourly NCEP R2 was used for forcing.
-Considering the spin-up of land surface parameters, the model was run from 1998, but the results for 2001 are shown below. a.
-Global Evaluation
+The configurations of the experiment match those in the previous section; the number of sigma levels was set to 28, and T62L28 6-hourly NCEP R2 was used for forcing.
+To allow the spinup of the land surface parameters, the model was run from 1998, but only the results for 2001 are shown below.

+a.
+Global evaluation